Serving all people by providing personalized health and wellness through exemplary care, education and research.

+The prostate is a male sex gland that produces a thick fluid that forms part of the semen.
 The prostate is about the size of a walnut, although it can grow larger.
 It's located below the bladder and in front of the rectum.
-It surrounds the upper part of the urethra, the tube that empties urine from the bladder.
-The prostate needs male hormones, including testosterone, to function.
+It surrounds the upper part of the urethra.
+This is the tube that empties urine from the bladder.
+The prostate needs male hormones, such as testosterone, to work normally.

 A need to urinate often, especially at night

 Pain or stiffness in your lower back, hips, ribs, or upper thighs